Berk-Tosun/cbf_segway/readme.md

+This repo is not maintained currently.
+For a beginner-friendly introduction to CBF, check my related repo: https://github.com/Berk-Tosun/cbf-cartpole.

+---

 This is an educational work towards Control Barrier Functions (CBF).

 Here we implement Gurriet et al., "Towards a Framework for Realizable Safety Critical Control through Active Set Invariance", 2018.